Financial capital: Own and borrowed capital

-Capital contributed by the owner or entrepreneur of a business, and obtained, for example, by means of savings or inheritance, is known as own capital or equity, whereas that which is granted by another person or institution is called borrowed capital, and this must usually be paid back with interest.
+Capital contributed by the owner or entrepreneur of a business, and obtained, for example, by means of savings or inheritance, is known as own capital or equity, whereas that which is granted by another person or institution via debt instruments is called borrowed capital, and this must usually be paid back with interest.
 The ratio between debt and equity is named leverage.
 It has to be optimized as a high leverage can bring a higher profit but create solvency risk.

 Borrowed capital is capital that the business borrows from institutions or people, and includes debentures: